 He carved a gorge at Chobhar to drain water from the lake with a single swipe of his sword.
 And he transformed the valley physically and spiritually with the swing of his sword of wisdom.

-Nonetheless, the Swaymbhu Purana also describes how earlier Buddhas, including Vishwabhu and Krakuchchhanda, saw the Great Lake and predicted the arrival of a wise man named Manjushri, who would empty the valley.
+Nonetheless, the Swayambhu Purana also describes how earlier Buddhas, including Vishwabhu and Krakuchchhanda, saw the Great Lake and predicted the arrival of a wise man named Manjushri, who would empty the valley.

 And after emptying the lake in the Kathmandu Valley, Manjushri discovered displaced serpent deities (nāgas) and established Taudaha as a haven for them, especially the Naga King Karkotaka and his family.